-We launched a series of podcasts that captured the spirit of Strathbogie Shire we called the Strathbogie Rocks campaign.
+that captured the spirit of our Shire we called the Strathbogie Shire Rocks campaign.

 Completed in conjunction with start-up company Storytowns, the podcasts feature the Shire's towns - Avenel, Longwood, Strathbogie, Euroa, Violet Town, Nagambie and Ruffy - as well as an episode exploring our many tracks and trails.